-- Device can display the required standardized display when asked by authorized safety officials.
-They can do this by showing the screen display, or by printing out a graph which includes a daily header, detailed daily log data, and a graph grid that shows any driving duty status changes.
+- The device can display the required standardized display when asked by authorized safety officials.
+They can do this by showing the screen display, or by printing out a graph that includes a daily header, detailed daily log data, and a graph grid that shows any driving duty status changes.
 The printed graph grid must be at least 6 by 1.5 inches.

 - Device provides either a mute option or volume control for any audio features it may have.

-- Manufacturer comes with a user manual, instructions on how to transfer hours of service (HOS) records to safety officials, and troubleshooting instructions for both record-keeping and handling malfunctions.
+- The manufacturer comes with a user manual, instructions on how to transfer hours of service (HOS) records to safety officials, and troubleshooting instructions for both record-keeping and handling malfunctions.

 Tips on Choosing Approved ELD Devices